-We provide unique care and support for pediatric, teen and young adult cancer patients.
-We also treat adult survivors of childhood cancer, providing a continuum of care for pediatric and teen patients as they become adults.
+At The University of Kansas Cancer Center, we provide unique care and support for pediatric, teen and young adult cancer and blood and marrow transplant patients and their families.
+We treat adult survivors of childhood cancer through our survivorship transition clinic, providing care for adolescent patients as they grow into adulthood.
 Follow-up care is an important aspect of our long-term commitment to adult survivors of childhood cancer.

 Childhood cancers care overview